-Technology is taking over our lives in today’s world, so it is really important that we are strict with our children and with ourselves, to how much time is allowed to be spent on them.
+Technology is taking over our lives in today’s world, especially since our children have been home for most of the year!
+While it’s been a difficult time and a stressful one at that, try your best to limit how much time is allowed to be spent on them.
 Spending a lot of time looking at a harshly lit screen can affect our sleep and lead to other problems such as headaches, so try to establish a routine where there is dedicated screen time.
-It is best to avoid it before bed as it wakes you up and in the morning as you’ll have trouble getting your little ones ready for school!

 3. Eat Healthy and Get the Children Involved with the Cooking

 One of the best healthy habits to adopt this year as a family is to eat healthier.
 Now, by healthier, we obviously do mean, eating more fruit and veg and maybe, replacing snacks with healthier alternatives.
 But ‘healthier’ can mean a few things.
 One of them being, making sure that you are all eating regularly together, and that meals are never rushed and are purely a chance to bond without any distractions such as phones or the TV.

 It’s also a great idea to involve your children as much as possible with the cooking.
 Since we have more time at home, why not teach them how to cook some of your favourite recipes or get them to help you lay the table every day until they are doing it themselves?
 The more you can involve your children, the more they will feel like they contribute to the household and that will have a very positive impact on them.
 Plus, you may even find that they will have a much bigger appreciation for food and family time too!

 Need ideas?
 Check out these Kid’s Cooking Recipes!